 Jo’s management isn’t shy, laying claim to the title of “the best coffee in town.”
 The ever-packed patio certainly backs up their boasting.

 Since we arrived mid-afternoon on a weekend, Jo’s was sold out of most of their interesting baked goods, including the Danish-like Czech pastries known as kolache.
-At least they had fried cherry and apple pies.
-We bought the last remaining apple pie and two cherries.
-There were other attractive baked goods, like muffins, peanut butter cookies, chocolate brownies and walnut-studded slabs of banana bread.
+There were other attractive baked goods, like muffins, peanut butter cookies, chocolate brownies, walnut-studded banana bread slabs, and fried pies.

-Jo’s Iced Turbo ($3.50, large) is a hyper-caffeinated mocha-infused iced coffee beverage.
-If there’s one beverage that lives up to Jo’s self-proclaimed “best coffee” title, this is it.
+If there’s one beverage that lives up to Jo’s self-proclaimed “best coffee” title, Iced Turbo is it.
 On another visit, the countergirl revealed the drink contains whole milk, half and half, sweetened condensed milk, coffee, espresso, chocolate and hazelnut, “which is why it’s so delicious.”
 No argument.
 Jo’s also offers the Belgian Bomber, half Iced Turbo and half cold-brewed, unsweetened Iced Coffee.

 Three-inch apple pies featured a light glaze and were filled with cinnamon-tinged cubes of apple.
 Jo’s fried cherry pie couldn’t generate the wattage of the fried chocolate pie that we engulfed in 2006, but it was a nice pastry.